 We would be frustrated if someone asked our opinion over and over five different ways and then gave no indication that anything meaningful would change as a result of our answers.
 We empathize with the students and with the teachers who are sometimes required to take, or to administer, less-than-useful surveys.

-In sharp contrast, we designed the Engagement Project to be an empowering experience that gives students voice and provides teachers with rapid insights that they can act on immediately.
+In sharp contrast, we designed our surveys to be part of an empowering process that gives students voice and provides teachers with rapid insights that they can act on immediately.
 The surveys do two things:

 Set up in advance.
 Make sure each of your students has access to an internet-enabled device like a laptop, tablet, or smartphone.
 Students do not necessarily need to take the survey at the same time, so it is not necessary for each student to have a device, as long as they can each access a device at some point.
 Finally, make sure your students have their Roster ID handy so that they can log on to take the survey.

 Administering the survey.
-It’s important to appropriately introduce students to the Engagement Project survey so that they understand its purpose and buy into it.
+It’s important to appropriately introduce students to the survey so that they understand and buy into its purpose .
 You can find detailed recommendations for administering the survey (including unique sign-in codes for each your classes) by following these steps:

-If you have notifications enabled, you will also receive a direct link to your survey instructions in every week during which surveys are scheduled.
+If your team has notifications enabled, you will also receive a direct link to your survey instructions in every week during which surveys are scheduled.

 Handling makeups.
 Students who were absent can take the survey at a different time, as long as it is within the same cycle.

-When students self-identify their race and ethnicity in Engagement Project surveys, they can choose from 17 different categories and identify with multiple races.
+When students self-identify their race and ethnicity in PERTS surveys, they can choose from 17 different categories and identify with multiple races.
 However, results in reports are not broken out by those fine-grained categories because that level of disaggregation would make it impossible to maintain the confidentiality of students’ responses.
-(To maintain students’ privacy, Engagement Project reports only show results for a given group when that group has at least five members.
+(To maintain students’ privacy, PERTS Copilot reports only show results for a given group when that group has at least five members.
 That means, for example, that reports could not show results from Native American students if there were fewer than five Native American students in a given class.)